Speeding is the second most common cause of accidents in America.

 You can also get other standalone or combination charges based on your offense.

-Drag racing is considered a severe violation of traffic laws in Florida.
-If you are caught participating in a drag race, you will be issued a drag racing ticket.
-This is more than just a traffic infraction—it is a criminal offense.
 A conviction can result in fines, license suspension, and even jail time.
 Given the serious nature of this charge, it is crucial to seek the services of a drag racing defense attorney to navigate the legal complexities and defend your rights.

 Here is a quick look at the potential effects of a traffic citation.